jstz-dev/jstz/docs/api/kv.md

 ### `Kv.get<T = unknown>(key: string): T | null`

 Retrieve the value for the given key from the database.
-If no value exists for the key, this returns `null`.
+If no value exists for the key, this function returns `null`.

 ### `Kv.delete(key: string): void`

 Deletes the value for the given key from the database.
-If no value exists for the key, this is an no-op.
+If no value exists for the key, this function is a no-op.

 ### `Kv.has(key: string): boolean`